 “The tools we use to solve the problem must be adapted by East Africans and applied in an East African way.”

-We believe that follow-through, follow-up and training are of paramount importance to charity work.
-It’s vital that our directive includes training of indigenous locals to do the work and eventually put us out of a job.
+We believe that follow-through, follow-up and training are of paramount importance to our work.
+It’s vital that our directive includes training of our indigenous neighbors to do the work and eventually put us out of a job.
 So, that when we do leave, there are local people who are able to continue the work and in turn train the next generation.

 “We must promote education and not promote dependence.”